 Kim Scott knows this truth first hand.
 First at her own company, a software startup and then as a long-time director at Google and faculty member at Apple University, she’s managed a lot of teams and did more things wrong sometimes (especially at the beginning) than right.

-She got mentoring from some wonderful leaders, like Sheryl Sandberg, however, that she readily points to as instrumental to her success.
+She got mentoring from some wonderful leaders, like Sheryl Sandberg, current COO of Facebook, however, that she readily points to as instrumental to her success.
 And she recognized that creating “the world’s greatest business model” didn’t necessarily guarantee a great work environment.

 Her “simple” management secret?
 Focus on giving guidance, not feedback.
 (Something which most of us inherently don’t want to hear)